The Rāma Story and Sanskrit in Ancient Xinjiang

 The end of civilization makes one question assumptions about life.
 Going beyond ephemeral loves and heartbreaks, does one see it as parikalpa (false assumption) and śūnyatā, as scholars had argued?
 There was no time for philosophizing, and fearing the worst, monks during the reigns of Khotanese kings Viśa Śūra (r.
 966–977) and Viśa Dharma (r. from 978) began to copy texts which were sealed in caves to be preserved for posterity.
 What followed was a period of destruction and vandalism equaling the worst elsewhere in the world.
 At the end of it, the populace retained no memory of their collective past and until the discovery of the mummies and the literature they did not know that their ancestors spoke Indian Prakrits.

-The end of the civilization was commemorated by the Karakhanid writer Mahmud al-Kashgari in a short poem:
+The end of the civilization was commemorated by the Karakhanid writer Mahmud al-Kashgari (11th century) in a short poem:

 kãndlãr õzã čiqtimiz